ayyucekizrak/TransferLearning_FineTuning/README.md

  ![](https://a4.pbase.com/o4/98/367898/1/59218520.tn_Braintransferwatercolor.jpg)

-You've been solving a new problem by taking advantage of what an artificial learning model has learned before.
+You've been solving a new problem by taking advantage of what a machine learning model has learned before.
 You do this by transferring all or part of what the model has learned.
 I mean the weights.
 That's exactly why it's called **Transfer Learning**.
 Sometimes if you just make adjustments to learn the basic features for your model, this time it's called **Fine-Tuning**.
 Another version, for example, contains images of *dogs* of *Golden and Husky* genres and *human* images of *men and women*.
 Here you can do *Dog-Human* classification with the model, as well as *Female-Male* or *Golden-Husky* classification, which is called **Multi-Task Learning**.

 ![](https://github.com/ayyucekizrak/TransferLearning_FineTuning/blob/master/TL_FT.png)

 ---

-🎯 **#1 Version:** Yalnızca bu parametreleri model için kullandığımızda test işlemini yaparak yeni bir sinir ağı tasarımı yapmayız.
-Tüm eğitilmiş modeli test için kullanabiliriz. Özellikle mobil ve gerçek zamanlı öğrenme gerektirmeyen uç noktada çalışacak sistemlerde bu yöntem uygulanmaktadır.
-Belli periyotlarla eğitim işlemi daha geniş verilerle tekrarlanıp sistem performansı artırılabilir.

-When we use these parameters only for the model, we do not make a new neural network design by testing.
-We can use the entire trained model for testing.
-This method is used especially in mobile and real-time learning systems that do not require real-time learning.
-Periodic training can be repeated with larger data and system performance can be improved.
+🎯 **#1 Version:** When we use these parameters only for the model, we do not make a new neural network design for testing.
+We can use the entire pre-trained model for testing.
+This method is used especially in mobile and real-time prediction systems that do not require real-time learning.
+Periodic training can be updated with larger data and system performance can be improved.

-🎯 **#2 Version:**  Eğitilmiş modelin bir kısmını alıp devamında veri kümesinde bulunmayan kendi problemimize ait veriler için eğitiriz.
-Böyle yaptığımızda Paratmetre hesabı yani işlem yükünü azaltmış oluyoruz ve zamandan da kazanmış oluyoruz.
-Aynı zamanda kendi problemimiz için verilerimiz kısıtlı olsa dahi bu yöntemle büyük veri setlerinde öğrenilen temel öznitelikler açısından da daha yüksek bir başarıya ulaşılmış olur.
-Fakat bu yöntemi uygularkan de dikkat etmemiz gereken stratejiler var.

-We take a part of the trained model and then train it for the data of our own problem which is not in the data set.
-When we do this, we reduce the Parameter account, that is, the transaction load and we save time.
-At the same time, even if our data is limited for our own problem, this method achieves a higher achievement in terms of the basic features learned in large data sets.
-But there are strategies that we need to pay attention to when applying this method.
+🎯 **#2 Version:**  We take a part of the trained model and then train it for the data of our own problem which is not in the dataset.
+When we do this, we reduce the computational cost, that is,  we save time.
+At the same time, even if our data is limited to our own problem, this method achieves a higher performance in terms of the basic features learned in large datasets.
+But there are strategies that we need to pay attention to when implementing this method.

 > * How similar or different the data we use to the data set of the pre-trained model